ZachYarbrough/portfolio/posts/why-blog.md

 > 'Sucking at something is the first step towards being sorta good at something.' - Jake the Dog

-The quote above is one of my all time favorites, it perfectly encapsulates the growth mindset I am trying to build in my coding journey.
+The quote above has stuck in my mind since I first heard it as a kid.
+I now find it perfectly encapsulates the growth mindset I want to build while learning how to code.
 As a software developer, you have to be willing to constantly adapt to new technologies and concepts.
 The tech field seemingly improves with new libraries and tools daily.
 Who knows where innovation will take us — maybe in a few years we’ll be coding telepathically, accidentally pushing half-baked features straight from our dreams into production -- only time will tell.
 I'm joking obviously (or am I?), but this is part of the reason why I decided to start this blog -- to track my progress, reflect on challenges, and solidify my understanding of concepts and technologies in an ever-changing industry that is evolving at the speed of light.

 Along the way, I also hope to refine my technical writing skills and streamline my learning process.
 I decided to make this a public blog to add a bit of accountability.
 While it’s primarily for my own growth, I’d love for others to find value in my posts as well!